Tediore/My-HASS-config/README.md

 # My Home Assistant configuration

-Currently running a Home Assistant Container install on a mini PC with a dual-core Celeron N3060 (1.6 GHz up to 2.5 GHz) and 4GB of RAM.
-Runs great and is more than enough for my needs.
+Currently running a Home Assistant Container install on an ASUS laptop with an i7-2630QM (quad-core 2.0 GHz up to 2.9 GHz) and 8GB of RAM.

-The `conf` directory (which is in the same directory as my configuration) contains all of my automations, scripts, etc. `conf_settings` contains things like `recorder`, `history`, `http` and so on. `conf_static` contains configs that I won't need to update often (such as `zha` and `zwave`).
+The `conf` directory (which is in the same directory as my configuration) contains all of my automations, scripts, etc. `conf_settings` contains things like `recorder`, `history`, `http` and so on. `conf_static` contains configs that I won't need to update often.

 I currently have the following devices connected to Home Assistant:
 - Philips Hue